 Friedman Benda is pleased to announce Transition, Beirut-based designer Najla El Zein’s first solo exhibition.
-Developed over the course of two years, this marks the debut presentation of three series: Distortion, Fragmented Pillar and Seduction.
-Organic and gestural, these objects act as varied embodiments of El Zein’s personal journey and progression as a designer.
+This marks the debut presentation of three series: Distortion, Fragmented Pillar and Seduction.
+Organic and gestural, these objects act as varied embodiments of El Zein’s personal journey.

 Alluding to the pregnant form, Distortion illustrates various stages of the body’s transformation.
 Demonstrated in a series of concrete benches, this body of work explores how this impact is experienced through material and spatial composition.
 These highly-contoured silhouettes create a surrealist sense of dislocation, while embracing the sense of femininity and sensuality.